daviddechaux/Kingmaker/readme.md

 - Make elements movable on edit
 - Put js pluggins in local (usefull in plane)
 - Make fog manageable (remove)
+- Add link to the github
+- Add link to the deviant-art map creator's page